Frontiers journals are at the top of citation and impact metrics

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, ESCI, Emerging Sources Citation Index, CLOCKSS

-Robot and Machine Vision welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Robot and Machine Vision welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Robot and Machine Vision, where they are peer-reviewed by the Associate and Review Editors of the specialty section.